 The objectives of the degree programme, set out in the learning outcomes of the degree programme (Appendix 1), form the guiding principles.
 All course units together fulfil a role in working towards these learning outcomes.
 This is reflected in a coherent curriculum with a transparent structure.
 The matrix of learning outcomes (Appendix 1) defines the course units that include summative assessments and distinguishes between a) course units with assessments that lead up to the attainment level set out in the programme-level learning outcomes and b) course units with assessments at this attainment level (in the latter case the learning outcomes of the course unit are thus identical to the programme-level learning outcomes of the degree programme).
 This distinction is expressed as follows:

-'X', i.e. bold, is used for summative ^ assessments at the level specified in the program melevel learning outcomes faculteit der letteren
+${\bf \hat{X}}$ , i.e. bold, is used for summative assessments at the level specified in the programme-level learning outcomes

 'x' for summative assessments at lower performance levels